This strawberry crunch cake is gorgeous and bursting with flavor.

-If it’s your first time baking an elaborate cake, this recipe is a good place to start.
+If it’s your first time baking a layer cake recipe, this is a good place to start.

-While frosting a cake can be quite a challenge, the baking part is still relatively easy, since you won’t be baking from scratch.
+While frosting a cake can be quite a challenge, the baking part is still relatively easy.
+Why?
+Because you won’t be baking from scratch.

-And don’t worry.
-This tastes fantastic, so nobody has to know you took a shortcut!
+But don’t worry.
+This strawberry crunch cake still tastes fantastic.
+So nobody has to know you took a shortcut!

 Strawberry Crunch Cake

 Phenomenal is not enough to describe the strawberry crunch cake.

 With four cake layers filled with buttercream frosting and covered in a scrumptious strawberry crunch, this cake is what strawberry dreams are made of.

 As a baker, I can honestly say that I often turn to boxed cake mixes quite often.